Skip to main content

 • Residential: Include an Outdoor Area calculation on the Site Plan for single-family and duplex developments.
 The number of bedrooms must be included on Development Review plans for single-family, duplex, and multifamily developments.

 WSR may be satisfied with cash or by existing City of Fort Collins Water Certificates, Credits, or Josh Ames certificates (per City Code Section 26-150).
 A 1.92 factor will be applied to any certificates issued prior to Jan.
 1, 2022, to ensure their historic value is maintained under the WSR system that was adopted that day.
-The current Water Supply Requirement Fee is $0.2093 per gallon or $68,200 per acre-foot (325,851 gallons).
-The current Excess Water Use surcharge is $16.67 per 1,000 gallons over the allotment.
 See Water Development Fees for more information.

 While WSR payments can be made at any time, payment is required upon the issuance of a building permit.
-If WSRs are pre-satisfied prior to the issuance of a building permit, they cannot be refunded or transferred to another project.
+If the WSR is pre-satisfied prior to the issuance of a building permit, they cannot be refunded or transferred to another project.

-The EWU surcharge will appear on the monthly bill when the allotment was first exceeded.
-The surcharge will also be applied for the remainder of the calendar year ending Nov.
-30. For example, if a customer exceeds their allotment in the middle of July, the surcharge will appear for the first time on the July bill and will appear on all subsequent bills for the remainder of the year.
+The surcharge will appear on the monthly bill when the allotment was first exceeded.
+It will be applied for the remainder of the calendar year as well.
+For example, if a customer exceeds their allotment in the middle of July, the surcharge will appear for the first time on the July bill and will appear on all subsequent bills for the remainder of the year.
+The 2025 surcharge rate is $15.59 for every 1,000 gallons.

 First, contact Utilities Water Conservation at 970‑416‑4371 to determine if it is necessary to increase the allotment.
 If it is, customers can pay to increase the allotment at any time.

-Commercial and irrigation WSRs can be satisfied by using an alternative compliance method if the applicant’s calculated WSR is 20% less than the WSR calculated under City Code Section 26-150, the applicant’s calculated WSR is appropriate based on all known facts, and the applicant’s WSR does not adversely affect the water utility.
+The WSR can be satisfied by using an alternative compliance method if the applicant’s calculated WSR is 20% less than the WSR calculated under City Code Section 26-150, the applicant’s calculated WSR is appropriate based on all known facts, and the applicant’s WSR does not adversely affect the water utility.
 An example report with the types of information to include for an alternative compliance application can be found here.
-There is not an alternative compliance process for single-family residential or multifamily WSRs.
+There is not an alternative compliance process for single-family residential or multi-family WSR.

 Apply for alternative compliance